eternale88/js-ColorPicker/README.md

 # colorPicker
 ## Synopsis

-A RGB color picker game I  built with HTML5, CSS3, and Vanilla JavaScript, featuring DOM traversals, and dynamic rendering of HTML elements.
+A RGB color picker game I  built with HTML5, CSS3, and Vanilla JavaScript, featuring DOM traversals, and dynamic rendering of HTML5 elements.

 ## Motivation